awind/Pixel/README.md

 Pixel is a unoffical client for 500px write in Swift.
 Pixel helps you explore exciting photos in 500px.You can view diffent streams.

 # Design
 Pixel use Sketch to create prototype.
-You can view project prototype documents in [Design](https://github.com/awind/Pixel/tree/Dev1.0.1/Design) folder.
+You can view project prototype documents in [Dropbox](https://www.dropbox.com/sh/1bclo6bnjf1tp3m/AABEQtTKGpdrhOK_Kalze0qoa?dl=0).

 # Screenshots
 <img src="./screenshots/01.jpg" alt="screenshot" title="screenshot" width="270" height="486" />